G00380316/ssh-launcher.nvim/README.md

 ## 🚀 Usage

 * `:SshAddKey` – Launches a UI prompt to add a new SSH connection.
+* `:SshEditKey` – Opens a UI selection for saved connections and starts a terminal SSH session.
 * `:SshLauncher` – Opens a UI selection for saved connections and starts a terminal SSH session.

 ## 🛠 Planned Features